-The Tifinagh alphabet is thought to have derived from the ancient Berber script.
+The Tifinagh alphabet is thought to have derived from the old Berber script.
 The name Tifinagh possibly means 'the Phoenician letters', or possibly from the phrase tifin negh, which means 'our invention'.

-Since September 2003, the Tifinagh alphabet children in Moroccan primary schools have been taught to write Tamazight with the Tifinagh alphabet.
+In 2003 Tifinagh became the official script for the Tamazight language in Morocco.
 It is also used by the Tuareg, particularly the women, for private notes, love letters and in decoration.
 For public purposes, the Arabic alphabet is normally used.

 Imdanen, akken ma llan ttlalen d ilelliyen msawan di lḥweṛma d yizerfan-ghur sen tamsakwit d lâquel u yessefk ad-tili tegmatt gar asen.